AcademySoftwareFoundation/rez/GOVERNANCE.md

 ### How to Become a Contributor

-* Review the coding standards to ensure your contribution is in line with the project's coding and styling guidelines.
+* Review the coding standards in `CONTRIBUTING.md` to ensure your contribution is in line with the project's coding and styling guidelines.

 * Sign the Individual CLA, or have your organization sign the Corporate CLA.